U.S. Breast Cancer Statistics

 - About 85% of breast cancers occur in women who have no family history of breast cancer.
 These occur due to genetic mutations that happen as a result of the aging process and life in general, rather than inherited mutations.

-- The most significant risk factors for breast cancer are gender (being a woman) and age (growing older).
+- The most significant risk factors for breast cancer are sex (being a woman) and age (growing older).

 Please click here to leave us feedback on the event.